Siddharth-777/HackIndia-Spark-1-2025-LUMEX/README.md

 - Researchers needing quick insights and reliable citations
 - Educators aiming to convert papers into lecture content
 - Lifelong learners exploring new fields

+## ⚠️ Important Note

+To run the Aris website, you need an LLM model.
+Please run `instruction.py` locally first to set up the required LLM model before launching the website.